fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 Below, we are summerizing common pitfalls that may occur when using `declearn` package in `Fed-BioMed`:

-- `Optimization` on `Researcher` side is only possible through `declearn` Optimizers (and not through native Optimizer such as PyTorch Optimizers);
+- `Optimization` on `Researcher` side is only possible through `declearn` Optimizers (and not through native Optimizers such as PyTorch Optimizers);
 - Some `Optimizers` may requiere some synchronization: it is the case of `Scaffold` related modules, ie `ScaffoldClientModule` and `ScaffoldServerModule`;
 - For the moment `declearn` Optimizers that use `auxiliary variables` (such as `Scaffold`) cannot be protected yet with [Secure Aggregation]();
-- For the moment, `declearn`'s `optimizer` only comes with a unique learning rate (multiple learning rates `Optimizers`, for example pytorch optimizers `torch.optim.Optimizer` can have a learning rate per model layer );
+- For the moment, `declearn`'s `optimizer` only comes with a unique learning rate (multiple learning rates `Optimizers`, for example pytorch optimizers `torch.optim.Optimizer` can handle a learning rate per model layer );
 - When chaining `declearn`'s `OptiModules`, it is only possible to use a unique learning rate;
 - check for inconcistent Optimizers!
 Using a `Regularizer` on `Researcher` side may be non-sensical, even if it is doable within `declearn`;
 - [`Scaffold` `Fed-BioMed` aggregator](https://fedbiomed.org/latest/developer/api/researcher/aggregators/#fedbiomed.researcher.aggregators.Scaffold)  must not be used when using both `ScaffoldServerModule` and `ScaffoldClientModule`.
 This `aggregator` is in fact an alternative to the `declearn` `scaffold`, and you have to choose between the `Fed-BioMed` native version of `Scaffold` and the `declearn` 's one.
+Please note that `Fed-BioMed aggregator Scaffold` is deprecated, hence, the use of `ScaffoldServerModule` and `ScaffoldClientModule` is highly encouraged.

 # Conclusion